SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/grid/components_of_a_grid.en.md

 The Router takes care of forwarding the request to the correct component.

 It is the entry point of the Grid, all external requests will be received by it.
 The Router behaves differently depending on the request.
-If it is a new session request, the Router will forward it to the New Session Queuer, which will add it to the New Session Queue.
-The New Session Queuer will trigger an event through the Event Bus.
+If it is a new session request, the Router will add it to the New Session Queue.
+The Distributor regularly checks if there is a free slot.
-The Distributor (where the new session creation will be handled) will receive the event and poll the New Session Queuer to get the new session request.
+If so, the first matching request is removed from the New Session Queue. will receive the event and poll the New Session Queuer to get the new session request.
 If the request belongs to an existing session, the Router will send the session id to the Session Map, and the Session Map will